 Savings are an important part of managing money and protecting a family.
 Two types of savings make up your emergency fund.

-Set aside savings: Money set aside for non-monthly, periodic expenses.
-Determine how much money you need to set aside for the types of expenses you have.
+Set-aside savings: Money set aside for non-monthly, periodic expenses.
+Build set-aside savings into your monthly spending plan and keep that money in a designated savings account to draw upon when needed.
 It might be money to replace a broken appliance, repair a tire, or travel to a sick relative.
-It might be $25 or $500.

 Emergency income savings: Money put aside to pay for essentials in case you lose your job or have a reduced income.
+Emergency savings are typically equal to 3-6 months of income which allows time for you to get back on track.
 This includes money for rent or mortgage, utilities, car payment, and car insurance.
 This money could prevent eviction or foreclosure, or car repossession.

 People often do not save because it seems impossible to put enough money aside.
 It is still important to save on a regular basis so you have enough money for emergencies.
 Even a couple of dollars month can help you get started.